ZephyrAndMoon/sourcemap-upload-webpack-plugin/README.md

 Server url of upload files.

 ## uploadPath

 **type：String（required）**

 Path of the folder where the files need to be uploaded

 ## patterns

 **type：Array\<RegExp>**

-Regular expressions for matching files, it will default to `[/\.map$/]` if patterns is not specified.
+Regular expressions array for matching files, it will default to `[/\.map$/]` if patterns is not specified.

 ## requestOption